Operational Systems

 Problem: Thousands of litigation, patent, and news alerts needed oversight to avoid unnecessary spend, outdated subscriptions, and unclear ownership.

-System: Built a governance tracker and self-service interface allowing attorneys to request cancellations, modifications, or visibility into who else receives the same alerts, with requests routed to the library team.
+System: Built a governance tracker and self-service interface allowing attorneys to request cancellations, modifications, or visibility into who else receives the same alerts.

 Problem: As platform usage expanded, the firm needed stronger standards around ownership, retention, and sustainable usage.